 How to reach the Apostolou Pavlou redemption point:

-Take the metro to Akrópoli follow Dionysiou Areopagitou St or cross through the archaeological site on the south side, at the intersection with Dionysiou Areopagitou St y Thrasyllou St.
+Take the metro to Akrópoli follow Dionysiou Areopagitou St or cross through the archaeological site on the south side, at the intersection with Dionysiou Areopagitou St and Thrasyllou St.

 Skipping the line is most definitely worth the small extra cost.